 Discernment or Deception with Eric Barger

-The deception infiltrating the church was driven home for me recently after receiving an email from a visitor to this site.
-He generally agreed with what he read here, but took issue with an article about one of the pseudo-Christian movements.
-He pointed out the movement was about holy living through the power of Jesus Christ and the Holy Spirit.
-At the same time, he agreed there were counterfeit teachings in the movement and defended them because in his view, counterfeit teachings are found in all denominations.
-He was willing to embrace the movements abberant teachings in exchange for the “signs and wonders.”
+The deception infiltrating the modern church was driven home for me recently after receiving an email from a visitor to this site.
+The writer generally agreed with what he read here, but took issue with an article about one of the pseudo-Christian movements.
+He pointed out the movement was about holy living through the power of Jesus Christ and the Holy Spirit (which is a good thing).
+At the same time, he agreed there were counterfeit teachings in the movement and defended them because in his view, counterfeit teachings are found in all denominations to advance their particular perspective.
+He was willing to embrace the movements aberrant teachings in exchange for the “signs and wonders.”
 This is precisely the nature of deception Paul referred to in 2 Cor.
 11:3-4 and is why deceptive gospels are so destructive to the Church.

 As Paul said, “you put up with it easily enough.”

 And no wonder, for Satan himself masquerades as an angel of light.
 It is not surprising, then, if his servants masquerade as servants of righteousness. – 2 Cor.
 11:14-15

 Deception (or the avoidance of deception) is a topic found quite often in Scripture.

 Then the LORD God said to the woman, “What is this you have done?”
 The woman said, “The serpent deceived me, and I ate.” – Genesis 3:13

 Jeremiah and others in the Old Testament grappled with the issue of deception.
 The Hebrew word is nasha’, “to lead astray”

 The terror you inspire and the pride of your heart have deceived you, you who live in the clefts of the rocks, who occupy the heights of the hill.
 Though you build your nest as high as the eagle’s, from there I will bring you down,” declares the Lord. – Jeremiah 49:16